ZetCode

 C# Func examples

-The following example uses Func to add values.
+This example uses Func to perform addition.

 Program.cs